guiaf04/arquiteturaeorganizacao/Capítulo10/Questões.md

 ---

-## Questão 3: Write the equivalent assembly language code segment for the C program in Sect.
+## Questão 4: Write the equivalent assembly language code segment for the C program in Sect.
 10.7.3 (which uses type long double)

+> Correção: 0,5

 ### Code